StevenTammen/bibledocs.org/content/about-the-site/content-features/index.md

 This site uses these links very frequently for:

-- Linking to specific things on [Ichthys.com](https://ichthys.com/), the Bible teaching ministry run by my mentor.
+- Linking to specific things on [Ichthys.com](https://ichthys.com/), the Bible teaching ministry run by my mentor and friend.
 This is probably the thing I use text fragment links for the most.
-- Linking to public-domain or otherwise freely-available references resources on websites like [StudyLight](https://www.studylight.org/) (technical commentaries and Bible dictionaries), [Blue Letter Bible](https://www.blueletterbible.org/) (lexicons), and others.
+- Linking to public-domain or otherwise-freely-available reference resources on websites like [StudyLight](https://www.studylight.org/) (technical commentaries and Bible dictionaries), [Blue Letter Bible](https://www.blueletterbible.org/) (lexicons), and others.

 ### Direct links to published resources (like Bible dictionaries, lexicons, and so on)